fgnass/express-jsdom/README.md

 Seamless Event Handling
 =======================

 The best thing about having a server-side representation of the client's DOM is that it allows you to handle browser events on the server.
-The browser then opens a websocket connection which is used to keep the server and client side DOM in sync.
+The browser opens a websocket connection which is used to keep the server and client side DOM in sync.

 The server can subscribe to any client-side event.
 When such an event is dispatched on the client, it is forwarded to the server where it gets re-dispatched.
 All modifications made to the server-side DOM are captured and replayed on the client.